Glomus tympanum tumor

 - Weakness or loss of movement in the face (facial nerve palsy)

-Glomus tympanum tumors are diagnosed by a physical examination.
-They may be seen in the ear or behind the ear drum.
+Glomus tympanum tumors are diagnosed by a physical exam.
+They may be seen in the ear or behind the eardrum.

 Diagnosis also involves scans, including:

 Glomus tympanum tumors are rarely cancerous and do not tend to spread to other parts of the body.
 However, treatment may be needed to relieve symptoms.

 People who have surgery tend to do well.
 More than 90% of people with glomus tympanum tumors are cured.